godotengine/godot-docs/tutorials/asset_pipeline/exporting_projects.rst

-Another reason is that, for distribution, the developer might use a specially compiled binary, which is smaller in size, more optimized and does not include tools inside (like the editor, debugger, etc).
+Another reason is that, for distribution, the developer might use a specially compiled binary, which is smaller in size, more optimized and does not include tools inside (like the editor, debugger, etc.).

 Finally, Godot has a simple but efficient system for creating DLCs as extra package files.